MicrosoftDocs/iis-docs/iis/application-frameworks/scenario-build-an-aspnet-website-on-iis/configuring-step-1-install-iis-and-asp-net-modules.md

 > [!IMPORTANT]
 > To install IIS on either Windows Server 2012 or Windows 8, you must sign on as a member of the Administrators group.

-If you prefer, you could use the Web Platform Installer (Web PI) to install IIS and third-party applications that run on IIS.
-Because the Web PI installs the latest versions of available Web Platform offerings, with just a few simple clicks you can download and install any new tools or updates.
-To learn more about the Web PI, see [Learn more and install the Web PI](https://go.microsoft.com/fwlink/?LinkID=145510).

 If you support web applications written using ASP.NET 2 to 3.5, install .NET 3.5 before installing IIS and ASP.NET modules.

 ### To install .NET 3.5 on Windows Server 2012 or Windows 8